cjgala/starman-cli/README.md

 - user_id
 ```

 When describing specific command, you'll sometimes see that some commands have required parameters.
-The CLI will first try to pull the parameter from the CLI state; failing that, the parameter will need to be provided as part of the spaceman command.
+The CLI will first try to pull the parameter from the CLI state; failing that the parameter will need to be provided as part of the spaceman command.
 This can be done using the `--param`/`-p` argument, followed by a key-value pair of the parameter you are trying to set.
 ```
 > spaceman other get --param user_id=1
 ```